John Mitchell (rugby union): Early career

-Born 23 March 1964 in Hāwera, New Zealand, Mitchell was a pupil at Francis Douglas Memorial College in New Plymouth when he made the first XV; he was a member of the NZ secondary schools basketball team from 1981–83.
+Born 23 March 1964 in Hāwera, New Zealand, Mitchell was a pupil at Francis Douglas Memorial College in New Plymouth when he made the first XV; he was a member of the NZ secondary schools basketball team from 1981 to 1983.
 He represented NZ Juniors in basketball in 1982–83, but then decided to concentrate on rugby.
 From here, he earned a place at King Country RFU aged 19 before playing for Fraser-Tech from 1984.
 He was soon selected provincially for the Waikato Colts.

 Provincial

 He made his Waikato senior debut in 1985 and played at number eight, blindside flanker and lock before he became firmly established at number eight.
 Equal top scorer in first division rugby in 1989–90, he thus scored more tries over these seasons than any other NZ first division player.

 Mitchell was given the Waikato captaincy in 1989.
 In 1990, because of a broken leg, he could only play half the games.
 He was reappointed captain in 1991 and led from that time on until his retirement just prior to the start of the 1995 season.
 Overall, he played 134 games for Waikato, including a record 86 times as captain, scoring 335 points from 67 tries.
 In the off-season, Mitchell played club rugby in France and Ireland, which included a stint with Garryowen in the All-Ireland League.
 He was part of the team that finished second in the 1990–91 season to Cork Constitution.